 • In 2008, was the only Bronco to rank among the top eight on the team in both defensive tackles (54 - 8th) and special-teams stops (11 - T1st) while seeing time in all 16 games with six starts as a rookie.

 • Woodyard was selected as the 2017 Titans recipient of the Walter Payton Man of the Year award.
-Woodyard was a three-time nominee for the Walter Payton NFL Man of the Year while with the Broncos in 2010-11 and 2013.
+Woodyard was a three-time Walter Payton NFL Man of the Year recipient while with the Broncos in 2010-11 and 2013.

 • Woodyard is the co-founder of The 16Ways Foundation which recognizes an emotional need for at-risk youth.
 The Foundation works on a national level to develop and implement workshops, seminars, camps, and other activities.
 These events are designed to build self-esteem, promote responsibility for one’s own actions and overcoming obstacles, and demonstrate the importance of academics, knowledge of career options, professional development, community involvement, and mental and physical fitness among youth of all socio-economic backgrounds.
 The Foundation’s primary focus is to work with at-risk youth between the ages of 8 and 18 and a secondary focus on adults in employment transition.

-• During the last seven offseasons, Woodyard’s 16Ways Foundation has hosted a youth football and cheer camp, as well as a charity golf outing in Lexington, Ky.
+• During the last eight offseasons, Woodyard’s 16Ways Foundation has hosted a youth football and cheer camp, as well as a charity golf outing in Lexington, Ky.

 • In addition to his work with his own foundation, Woodyard has been a tireless advocate for the work of other non-profits, including the ALS Association and Second Harvest Food Bank.
 For the second year in a row, Woodyard used the NFL’s My Cause My Cleats platform to raise awareness and funds for ALS.
 Woodyard’s aunt suffered from ALS leading up to her death, and Woodyard is close to former Titans linebacker Tim Shaw, who was diagnosed with ALS in 2014.
 Woodyard also serves as the spokesperson for Second Harvest Food Bank of Middle Tennessee.